adejonghm/air-bubble-acoustic-frequency-identifier/README.md

 ![Spectrogam Animation](spectrogram.jpg)

 > In this work, some techniques were applied to achieve a reproduction of the acoustic signal on its respective spectrogram.
-[Here](https://www.youtube.com/channel/UCBacHKerJjp4PwmgcCPCyGg){:target="_blank" rel="noopener"} is the video.
+[Here](https://www.youtube.com/channel/UCBacHKerJjp4PwmgcCPCyGg) is the video.

 &nbsp;